 FAQ for Admitted and Incoming Students

-As the world responds to the COVID-19 pandemic, we are all facing unprecedented circumstances.
 In our Office of Admissions, the health and safety of our students, faculty, staff, and the communities with which we interact are our top priority.
 We have spent months thinking carefully about all aspects of our Master of Social Work program and adjustments that will need to be made for this fall semester.
 To give you a clearer idea of what to expect, we have compiled these FAQs.
-You’ll also want to be sure to read Dean Begg’s latest announcement about Fall 2020 coursework.
+You’ll also want to be sure to read Dean Begg’s latest announcement about Fall 2021 coursework.

 Are you an Advanced Standing Student?
 See also: FAQ for Incoming ADVANCED STANDING Students

 REGISTERING FOR FALL CLASSES AND TAKING PROFICIENCY EXAMS

 Residential Campus courses will primarily be held fully in-person.
 There will be a minimal number of Residential Campus courses held via Zoom (indicated with a “Z” prefix in the section code, e.g., Z01).
 No courses will be offered in a Hybrid format.
 All Residential Campus students are expected to live in the NYC/tri-state area this academic year in order to take some, if not all, classes in person at the Columbia campus.

 The Online Campus will continue to offer fully online courses via Adobe Connect (indicated with a “D” prefix in the section code, e.g., D01).